leon-thomm/Ryven/README.md

 Also notice that there's a *discussions* area in this repo.

-The guide on the website is made with [Docsify](https://github.com/docsifyjs/docsify/), so you can improve it by simply editing the markdown.
-The whole [website sources](https://github.com/leon-thomm/ryven-website) are also on GitHub.
+The guide on the website is made with [Docsify](https://github.com/docsifyjs/docsify/), so you can improve it by simply editing the markdown, you can find the [sources on GitHub](https://github.com/leon-thomm/ryven-website-guide) as well.

 Cheers.